botble/wordpress-importer/readme.md

 # Installation
 - Download and rename folder `wordpress-importer-master` to `wordpress-importer`.
 - Copy folder `wordpress-importer` into `/platform/plugins`.
-- Go to Admin -> Plugins then activate plugin Wordpress Importer.
+- Go to Admin -> Plugins then activate plugin WordPress Importer.
-- Go to Admin -> Settings -> Wordpress Importer.
+- Go to Admin -> Tools -> WordPress Importer.

 # Screenshots